voxpupuli/puppet-wildfly/README.md

 #### Defined type: `wildfly::reload`

 Performs a system reload when a reload is required `server-state=reload-required`.
-This define is a wrapper for `wildfly_reload` that defaults to your local Wildfly installation.
+This define is a wrapper for `wildfly_restart` that defaults to your local Wildfly installation.
 It is commonly used as a subscriber of a resource that requires reload.

 #### Parameters within `wildfly::reload`

+##### `retries`

+Sets the number of retries to check if service is available.
+Default `3`.

+##### `wait`

+Sets the amount of time in seconds that this resource will wait for the service to be available before a attempt.
+Default `10`.

+#### Defined type: `wildfly::restart`

+Performs a full restart system when a restart is required `server-state=restart-required`.
+This define is a wrapper for `wildfly_restart` that defaults to your local Wildfly installation.
+It is commonly used as a subscriber of a resource that requires restart.

+#### Parameters within `wildfly::restart`

 ##### `retries`